Integrability in Gravity from Chern-Simons Theory: Introduction

 \subsection{Motivation from 4d \& 6d Chern-Simons theory}

 For the reader who is primarily interested in 4dCS and/or 6dCS theory, this paper presents several new results in these domains.
-To highlight the novel features of our construction, we first recall that the action of 4dCS theory \cite{Costello:2019tri} is given by
+The symmetric space $\sigma$-models describing integrable sectors of gravity have the unusual feature of a spacetime-dependent coupling (breaking translational invariance) and an associated Lax connection which mixes the spectral parameter with the spacetime coordinates.
+Accommodating these 2dIFTs into the 4dCS framework requires that we introduce several new ingredients.
+To highlight these novel features of our construction, we first recall that the action of 4dCS theory \cite{Costello:2019tri} is given by

 where $\omega$ is a meromorphic 1-form.
 This theory allows for the systematic construction of a wide array of 2d integrable field theories as well as their associated Lax connections.
 Provided with the input data defining a 4dCS setup, namely a choice of 1-form $\omega$ and boundary conditions on the gauge field $A$, it is possible to localise the action to an integral over $\bR^{2}$.
 Different choices of input data will lead to different 2dIFTs, meaning that 4dCS theory is also a mechanism for exploring the space of integrable theories.
 For this reason, it is important to understand which properties of the input data are essential, and to find any extraneous constraints which may be relaxed.
 For example, it is not yet understood what the most general 1-form $\omega$ is which is both compatible with the localisation procedure and leads to an integrable field theory.